We are happy to announce the new Invision Community 4.3 is available!

 - Groups can be excluded from Leaderboard (such as admins or bot groups).

-- All emails generated by Invision Community can now contain admin-defined extra promotional text in the footer such as recent topics, Our Picks, and more.
+- All emails generated by Invision Community can now contain admin-defined extra promotional text in the footer such as Our Picks, and Social Links.

 - Admins can now define the order of Complete Your Profile to better control user experience.